mariusrundereim/mariusrundereim/README.md

 **`Fullstack Developer in the Making (Developer/Designer)`**

 👋 Hi there!
-I'm a front-end developer with a passion for design, currently expanding my skills into backend development to become a well-rounded fullstack developer.
+I'm a graduated Frontend-end developer, and study Backend development to understand the big picture in web applications.

 ## 🚀 Technologies & Skills